Tour day-by-day

 This network of seven watercourses is characterised by incredible forests, gorges and streams that are sourced from underwater caves that flow into the ocean.
 Natural springs weave through to a mystical rainforest, canopied by gigantic Tahitian Chestnut trees.
 This is a terrific opportunity to spot Christmas Island's endemic blue crabs, the Brown Gudgeon (the island's only native freshwater fish), herons, egrets, and tropicbirds.

 The next stop is The Blowholes.
 Nowhere else on the island are the forces of nature so evident.
-You will feel the rhythmic waves, forcing water through the myriad of eroded cliffs that provide a theatrical experience.
-You will then head to the peace and tranquillity of Margaret Knoll to view the rugged coastline from above, giving us stunning views across the Eastern Coast of the island.
+Feel the rhythmic waves, forcing water through the myriad of eroded cliffs that provide a theatrical experience.
+Head to the peace and tranquillity of Margaret Knoll to view the rugged coastline from above, giving stunning views across the Eastern Coast of the island.
 This is a hotspot for seabirds including frigatebirds, Golden Bosuns and Brown & Red-footed Boobies.

 Departures 9:00 am or 2:00 pm